Princess Elizabeth of Sweden: Duchess of Mecklenburg-Gadebusch

 In 1576, her former betrothed, the now recently widowed Christopher of Mecklenburg proposed a second time, and was accepted.
 Elizabeth herself participated in the negotiations personally to ensure her economical rights, assisted by her siblings Charles and Catherine, while King John accepted the marriage mainly because he saw it suitable that she marry because of her age.
-The marriage was delayed because of religious reasons: the staunch Protestants Elizabeth and Charles was careful to defend that the wedding ceremony and everything regarding it should be Lutheran against the Pro-Catholic John III.
+The marriage was delayed because of religious reasons: the staunch Protestants Elizabeth and Charles were careful to defend that the wedding ceremony and everything regarding it should be Lutheran against the Pro-Catholic John III.

 Elizabeth had the Augsburg Confession translated for the first time to Swedish and printed to the guests at the wedding, likely as a way of demonstrating against the Pro-Catholic policy of John.
 Elizabeth and Christopher were married in Stockholm 7 May 1581.
 She arrived in Wismar in Mecklenburg in July, where she was welcomed by the nobility and representatives of the Hansa from Rostock and Lübeck.
 However, Elizabeth was not accepted by the pro-Danish family of her consort.

 The couple lived in the city of Gadebusch in the part of the duchy of Mecklenburg which had been divided into a duchy for her consort, Mecklenburg-Gadebush.
 The relationship between Elizabeth and Christopher has been described as happy.
-Their long wait for each other has been considered a sign that this was not merely an arranged marriage, but also a love match: the preserved letters has also been regarded as an sign that their union was happier and more personal than most royal marriages of the time.
+Their long wait for each other has been considered a sign that this was not merely an arranged marriage, but also a love match: the preserved letters have also been regarded as an sign that their union was happier and more personal than most royal marriages of the time.

 Christopher challenged his brother Ulrich about the guardianship and regency over his nephew John, and Elizabeth tried to use her contacts to assist him until the conflict ceased in 1585: her brother John III was however never very interested in helping her.
-She actively worked for Swedish interests in Mecklenburg and had ha lot of Swedes at her court.
+She actively worked for Swedish interests in Mecklenburg and had a lot of Swedes at her court.

 Elizabeth was described as an ideal Lutheran princess consort.
 She benefited Lutheranism, founded a Protestant library and corresponded with the Lutheran theologian David Chytraeus in Rostock.
 In 1589–90, she arranged the marriage between her brother Charles and Christina of Holstein-Gottorp.
 Through correspondence, Elizabeth continued to act as an informer and a mediator between her siblings during conflicts.